 I get it.
-Ten children times a thousand bucks is…WAY TOO MUCH!
-If only there were a great family-style homeschool curriculum that could cater to toddlers and high-schoolers.
-Thankfully there are some great homeschooling curricula for large families out there.
-Some of these options let you teach your whole family at the same time, saving time and multiplying fun as you bond together.
+Ten children times a thousand bucks are…WAY TOO MUCH!
+If only a great family-style homeschool curriculum could cater to toddlers and high-schoolers.
+Thankfully there are some outstanding homeschooling curricula for large families out there.
+Some of these options let you teach your whole family at the same time, saving time and multiplying the fun as you bond together.

 - saving money – as your curriculum costs are not multiplied.

 - more patience and love – practice makes perfect.
-What better way to develop a love for a person than to teach them and invest in them.
+What better way to develop a love for a person than teaching them and investing in them.
 This goes for the whole family.

 - increasing altruism in older siblings – doing something for another person helps you look outwards.
 This applies when older children teach younger ones.

 - older children learn a subject better – a teacher always knows the subject better than a pupil.
-This is because they have to be on top of the subject to teach it.
+They have to be on top of the subject to teach it.
 When you let your older siblings teach their younger siblings, older siblings learn more.

 - a parent can apply their full attention to teaching – because the parent doesn’t have to circle the room checking on everyone’s work, they can relax more and teach better.

 These advantages void many objections homeschool parents have about their regular syllabus.
-This is because a homeschool curriculum for large families is designed especially for multiple users of different ages.
+A homeschool curriculum for large families is designed specially for multiple users of different ages.
 It can make life so much easier!
 Who doesn’t want that?

 Educational Style: Traditional

 Coming from an orthodox Christian perspective, Schoolhouse Teachers offers an online program with the choice of PreK to Grade 8 or PreK to Grade 12.
-This makes it an amazing curriculum choice for large families.
+This makes it a fantastic curriculum choice for large families.

-If you have young children, a subscription also gives children access to preschool courses and resources.
+A subscription also gives children access to preschool courses and resources preschool courses and resources.

 Cost: $179-$224 per year for the whole family.